dieuxuanhien/SeShop/docs/1.BRD/SESHOP BRD.md

 ## 12. Assumptions and Dependencies

 - Stripe is available and approved for payment integration.
-- Instagram API permissions are obtainable for compose/publish workflow.
+- Instagram integration permissions are obtainable for compose/review workflow.
 - Shipping provider integration will provide tracking updates.
 - Organization provides product content moderation policy for user-generated review images.
 - Supplier master data and approval authority model are available for procurement workflows.